Conduct and IT Risk Supervision of Banks

 In Austria, banks are the central delivery channel for a wide range of financial products – from classical banking services, such as payments or loans, through securities all the way through to insurance products.
 Towards their customers, they are a provider of a wide range of products or services.

-More than harmonised rules are required to ensure that consumers are reliably protected irrespective of the specific product or provider: A common approach to supervision is required, the covers all financial services offered through banks.
+More than harmonised rules are required to ensure that consumers are reliably protected irrespective of the specific product or provider: A common approach to supervision is required that covers all financial services offered through banks.
 The decisive factor is that the products meet customers’ requirements, are explained transparently and are brokered in a fair manner.

 Back in 2018, the FMA took an important step towards convergent supervision by bundling the supervision of banks in relation to conduct topics in the areas of banking, investments and insurance services.
 A dedicated division for Conduct Supervision for Banks enabled a holistic view for conduct issues – across different products and legal forms.